supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/Cache-Memory/Direct Mapped Cache.md

 $$
 \text{Size of main memory} = 2^{\text{t}} \ast \text{Size of cache memory}
 $$

+Every cache line is mapped one of the $2^t$ main memory blocks.

 The physical address of a byte in main memory is divided into 3 components,
 1. Tag